 Different industries come with different requirements - be it legal, user experience-driven or compliance-based, a large portion of it include controllable factors that your business can carefully sift through when enabling identity verification on your platform.

-With a robust user authentication system in place, enterprises have the ability to tackle their sales conversion and drop-off rates, without compromising on digital security and data management.
+With a robust KYC solution in place using the latest biometric authentication choices such as facial recognition, enterprises have the ability to tackle their sales conversion and drop-off rates, without compromising on digital security and data management.
 Here are five ways the right identity verification provider will help you drive better conversions.

 Passbase’s identity verification platform solves the customer retention challenge by authenticating the true identity of the user in a couple of seconds, making the process quick, seamless and accurate.
 The technology is supported by NIST-certified facial recognition and liveness detection, backed by official ID documents from over 150 countries.